Please note: This post contains affiliate links.

 TOP TIP: Make sure to save room for dessert and a dessert cocktail.
 I recommend the chocolate lava cake, fruit crumble and Grasshopper (Godiva mocha vodka, Godiva chocolate liqueur, and Creme de Menthe).

 What to Do in Oakhurst, California: Indulge in Sweet Treats

 Since I have an insatiable sweet tooth, I seek out all the yummy treats every place I travel.
 We stocked up on tasty items to refuel with after our Yosemite hikes.

 While I didn’t used to be a donut connoisseur, Jason has converted me.
 Without fail, we always order two favorites and try one unusual item at any donut shop we visit.

-The maple old-fashioned and buttermilk donut didn’t disappoint.
+The maple old-fashioned and buttermilk donut don’t disappoint.

 TOP TIP: Try the Cherry Crepe Burrito, delightfully crispy and sweet.
 We also heard great things about the jalapeno ham and cheese croissant.

-In the 10 minutes we spent perusing at 7am, the friendly ladies greeted 10 different locals who came in requesting their favorites – always a good sign!
+In the 10 minutes we spent perusing at 7am, the friendly ladies greeted 10 different locals who came in requesting their favorites, which is always a good sign.